 Aniis is about a 15 minute walk along the river away from Frankfurt’s CBD.
 Head to the brand spanking new ECB (European Central Bank) near Ostend, turn on your Google machine and go and find him.
 He’s a really lovely guy and his zone is also Kaptain Kenny approved attitude FREE.

-Aniis wins extra points for being open on weekends.
+Aniis wins extra best coffee in Frankfurt points for being open on weekends.
 As Frankfurt is predominantly a working city, it’s quite usual to find lots of good spots shut during the weekend but you can always be sure Aniis will be open for biz.

 Back when I discovered Aniis, it was hard to find a good coffee in Frankfurt, let alone my beloved flat white.
 I love his space, the taste of his coffee and I always order his Aniis Teller: a plate of Moroccan influenced food.